 Projects must be honest and clearly presented.

 Our community is built on trust and communication.
 Projects can’t mislead people or misrepresent facts, and creators should be candid about what they plan to accomplish.
-When a project involves manufacturing and distributing something complex, like a gadget, we require projects to show backers a prototype of what they’re making, and we prohibit photorealistic renderings.
+When a project involves manufacturing and distributing something complex, like a gadget, we require projects to show backers a prototype of what they’re making, and we prohibit the use of misleading imagery.

 Projects can’t fundraise for charity.